jimangel/jimangel.io/content/posts/2021-06-20-self-updating-gitops.md

   --personal
 ```

 I did a TON of work to automate my flux deployments.
 It could almost be another post.
-If you're interested in looking at the repo [click here](https://github.com/jimangel/auto-gitops-v2).
+If you're interested in looking at the repo, [click here](https://github.com/jimangel/auto-gitops-v2).

 ## Playbook-4: Configure auto-updates